NREL/BEEAM/Scripts/Converter Empirical Model Fitting/Readme.md

   user-provided input file
-- `rescale_empirical_model.m`: Utility script to rescale existing empirical model parameters to use new per-unit bases, while retaining the original volt-amphere model output
+- `rescale_empirical_model.m`: Utility script to rescale existing empirical model parameters to use new per-unit bases, while retaining the original volt-ampere model output

 Of these, `individual_example.m` is the best place to start.

 Dependencies
 ------------

-The scripts are compatible with both MATLAB or GNU Octave.
+The scripts are compatible with both MATLAB and GNU Octave.
 They will automatically detect whether they are running in MATLAB or Octave and adjust accordingly.